 An expert second medical opinion through Grand Rounds allows you to receive medical guidance from a national leading expert on a documented diagnosis - without leaving your home.
 Leading experts are available to review documentation on treatment plans, complex medical conditions, scheduled surgeries or major procedures and medications you are taking.
-This program is available only if you are enrolled in the JPMC U.S. Medical Plan.
-You or your covered spouse must complete the entire expert second medical opinion process - from medical collection to a written report by the expert - to be eligible for Wellness Rewards in your Medical Reimbursement Account (MRA).
+This program is available only if you are enrolled in the Medical Plan.
+You or your covered spouse/domestic partner must complete the entire expert second medical opinion process - from medical collection to a written report by the expert - to be eligible for Wellness Rewards in your MRA.
 Visit www.grandrounds.com/jpmc or call (888) 868-4693.
-Go to My Health > Expert Medical Advice for details.